Best wood lathes for your workshop

 • Because it features a VFD that helps convert a single-phase input to a three-phase output, you obtain the greatest results even when operating at a low speed with this machine.
 You can adjust the rounds per minute digitally.

-• Furthermore, the tailstock and headstock are positioned in such a manner that they do not interrupt you when working.
+• Furthermore, the tailstock and headstock are positioned, so they do not interrupt you when working.

 It’s worth mentioning that this item costs about twice as much as a standard full-size wood lathe.
 However, the price is reasonable because the device has additional features that make your work easier and more efficient.